 Well, as my old Dad would have said, that was a good game, played slow: even with The Husband’s help, those skins were not very obliging.
 It wasn’t only the pips that clung to those peaches!
 Contrary to all the “destructions” contained on websites and in recipe books, the skins did not just slip off.

-After cogitating on this, I came to the conclusion that if the skin clung to that extent, the chutney wouldn’t be contaminated by awful bits of stringy epidermal tissue, and the worst that could happen was that the peach bits would have a bit of extra texture.
+After cogitating on this, I came to the conclusion that if the skin clung to that extent, the chutney wouldn’t be contaminated by awful bits of stringy epidermal tissue.
+The worst that could happen was that the peach bits would have a bit of extra texture.

 Skinning abandoned, the peaches were “segmented” and added to the pot with the other ingredients.